martialgallorini/ofOscKinect/README.md

 ofOscKinect
 ===========

-............
-Work in progress !!! ...........

-Kinect user interface that sends OSC commands relative to openCV detected blobs
+Kinect user interface that sends OSC commands relative to openCV detected blobs Enable use of region of interest (ROI) to limit detectino area and dilate and erode filters to optimaize blob shape.

-Devellopped with openFrameworks 0.8.3 under MacOSX Mavericks and XCode 5
+Developped with openFrameworks 0.8.4 under MacOSX Mavericks and XCode 6

-Using addons :

 Core oF addons :
 - ofxKinect